 Bill Shaw was a young designer who started working for S&S in 1952, leaving in the early 1960's.
 He had a major influence on the Dolphin 24.
 Bill, shown here in a picture that appeared in Soundings magazine, passed away in 2006.
 Webmaster note: Bill's passing was one of the reasons I decided to do the website - these guys were leaving us and were taking a large part of the Dolphin story with them!
-Bill Shaw had a remarkable career and after his time with S&S went on to become chief designer of Pearson Yachts in 1964, and later their long time general manager, retiring in 1991.
+Bill Shaw had a remarkable career.
+After his time with S&S went on to become chief designer of Pearson Yachts in 1964, and later their long time general manager, retiring in 1991.

 In the 1950's, S&S was the recognized expert in the Cruising Class of America Racing Rules (CCA).
 This rule appealed to owners who cruised their yachts off shore as well as raced.
 It encouraged and rewarded seaworthy and seakindly boats with shorter masts and longer booms that kept the center of effort and heeling moment down.
 Accommodations below were rewarded, stripped out hulls were penalized.

 The Midget Ocean Racing Club (MORC) was formed in the mid 1950's and Bill Shaw was one of its founding members.
 MORC was developed for small offshore racing boats up to 24', later raised to 30', and it was based on the CCA rule.
 Bill Shaw was the lead designer at S&S working on this Rule.
 In an after hours project Bill designed his Shaw 24 to the MORC rule and later said of her " I did a half-size prototype of Finisterre, just to test the principles."